 Jane Barrie OBE DL, Chairman

 Jane has lived in Somerset for most of her life and is the Chair of Health Education South West.
-She has had several Non-Executive roles within the NHS during the last 24 years, including Chair of NHS Somerset and Chair of Dorset and Somerset Strategic Health Authority.
-She is a stockbroker by profession and formerly Regional Director of NatWest Stockbrokers.
-With a keen interest in education, she is Chairman of Governors of Taunton School, and the former Chairman of the Learning and Skills Council for Somerset.
+She has had several Non-Executive roles within the NHS during the last 29 years, including Chair of NHS Somerset and Chair of Dorset and Somerset Strategic Health Authority.
+She was a stockbroker by profession and formerly Regional Director of NatWest Stockbrokers.
+With a keen interest in education, she is Chairman of Trustees of the Bishop Fox’s Education Foundation, a former Chairman of Governors at Taunton School, and the former Chairman of the Learning and Skills Council for Somerset.
 She is a past President of Soroptimist International of Great Britain and Ireland, the global women's organization whose members work to improve the lives of women and girls through programs leading to social and economic empowerment.
-She is a Patron of St Margaret’s Somerset Hospice and President of Care Focus (South West) CIC.
+She is a Patron of St Margaret’s Somerset Hospice.

 Martin Kitchen OBE, Vice Chairman